pat-marty/the-local-ibex-source/content/en/docs/hiking/kroentenhuette_sac.md

 <p align="center">
     <img src="IMG_1979.JPG" alt="" class="portrait">
-    <em>Despite the foliage being extremely thick, there are frequent clearings that give you a nice panorama of the valley.</em>
+    <em>Despite the foliage being extremely thick, there are frequent clearings that gave us a nice panorama of the valley.</em>
 </p>

 <p align="center">